-"She's basically a medical service dog.
+“She’s basically a medical service dog.
 She assists in any problems that he may have.
-She warns me if he's getting stressed or worn out," McOmber said.
+She warns me if he's getting stressed or worn out.”

-There's plenty of stress now for the entire McOmber family.
-Her husband, James, was sworn into the Army earlier this week, and just left for basic training in South Carolina.
-It's the first time he and his wife have been apart in their 8-year marriage.
+There’s plenty of stress right now for the entire McOmber family.
+Her husband James was sworn into the Army earlier this week, and just left for basic training in South Carolina.
+It’s the first time he and his wife have been apart in their 8-year marriage.

 James will end up in Texas, and Tiffany and Isaiah are planning to move there soon.
-So they're selling many of their belongings, including their car.
+So they’re selling many of their belongings, including their car.
 McOmber, her son and Peaches have been using the bus to get around.
-On Monday, McOmber admits she made a big mistake while waiting for the UTA bus to come along.
+This past Monday, McOmber admits, she made a big mistake, while waiting for the UTA bus to come along.

-"I was stressed about James leaving and wasn't thinking clearly.
-And I accidentally left the pet carrier on the bus bench," she said.
+“I was stressed about James leaving and wasn’t thinking clearly.
+And I accidentally left the pet carrier on the bus bench."